DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-MharelaAngela/README.md

 Both the Superman and the sunset problem helped me to understand logical equivalences and rules of inference.
 During class, I also realized that for some cases, it is better and easier to use truth tables for some problems.

+## WEEK 3:
+###### Methods of Proof
+* Direct proof
+* Proof by contraposition (indirect)
+* Vacuous and Trivial proof
+* Proof by Contradiction

+So far, I find the vacuous and trivial proof easiest to understand.
+I still get slightly confused with some problems involving the other kinds of proofs.